Raspberry Pi Projects for Beginners

 In this Raspberry Pi RFID RC522 tutorial, I will be walking you through the steps on how to setup and wire the RFID RC522 chip with your Raspberry Pi.
 This is a cool circuit to play around with and opens you up to quite a wide variety of different projects from using...read more

-If you want to check out our larger range of projects, then head over to the Raspberry Pi project page as this will have many tutorials ranging from just basic beginner stuff right through to the more advanced tutorials.
+If you want to check out our more extensive range of projects, then head over to the Raspberry Pi project page as this will have many tutorials ranging from just basic beginner stuff right through to the more advanced tutorials.

-There are many great Raspberry Pi accessories around that you are able to buy.
+There are many great Raspberry Pi accessories around that you can buy.
 If you’re looking at doing up your Pi with a cool looking case or looking to buy a kit that includes a Pi, then be sure check out our guides.

-Be sure to follow us on any of the major social networks so you stay up to date with all the latest and greatest projects, guides and much more.
-You can find links to our pages on the right hand sidebar or below if you’re on mobile.
+Be sure to follow us on any of the major social networks, so you stay up to date with all the latest and greatest projects, guides and much more.
+You can find links to our pages on the left-hand sidebar or below if you’re on mobile.

 We hope you enjoy these Raspberry Pi projects for beginners and be sure to check back soon as we have many more projects on the way.